GodGamer029/SuperSonicML/README.md

 ## Using the plugin

-Go into freeplay and check the "Enable control take-over"-box in the SuperSonicML plugin settings in the menu (`F2` to open the menu).
+~~Go into freeplay and check the "Enable control take-over"-box in the SuperSonicML plugin settings in the menu (`F2` to open the menu).~~

-If you don't see the checkbox, **close all menus** and reload plugin settings with the command `cl_settings_refreshplugins` (`F6` to open the console)
+~~If you don't see the checkbox, **close all menus** and reload plugin settings with the command `cl_settings_refreshplugins` (`F6` to open the console)~~

+The bakkesmod console (`F6`) has been proven to be much more useful, type `supersonicml` and use tab to autocomplete, and change different properties.

+This is also a great way to check if the plugin loaded correctly.

 ## Speeding up RocketLeague

-Alter game-speed using the bakkesmod console command `sv_soccar_gamespeed <number>`
+- Alter game-speed using the bakkesmod console command `sv_soccar_gamespeed <number>`

-Physics ticks are limited to 5 physics ticks per frame, so uncapping your fps will massively increase the number of physics ticks possible.
+- Physics ticks are limited to 5 physics ticks per frame, so uncapping your fps will massively increase the number of physics ticks possible.

+    This can be changed with the following code:
+    `SuperSonicML::Share::gameWrapper->GetEngine().SetMaxPhysicsSubsteps(50);`

+    Rocket league limits this value to approx. 50, so we created [a cheat engine script to remove the limitation](https://pastebin.com/YuXWdV05).
+It still remains unknown why this limitation exists though, so proceed with caution.

-Uncap your fps by opening the settings file (`Documents\My Games\Rocket League\TAGame\Config\TASystemSettings.ini`) and change `AllowPerFrameSleep` from true to false.
+- Uncap your fps by opening the settings file (`Documents\My Games\Rocket League\TAGame\Config\TASystemSettings.ini`) and change `AllowPerFrameSleep` from true to false.

-Use the "Disable Rendering" feature in the bakkesmod Misc tab to improve your fps even further.
+- Use the "Disable Rendering" box in the bakkesmod Misc tab to improve your fps even further.